Is Sushi Healthy for You To Eat?

 Salmon Avocado Roll

-This classic roll brings together the omega-3-rich benefits of salmon and the heart-healthy fats and fiber of avocado.
-Together, they create a filling, nutrient-dense option that supports brain, heart and overall wellness.
+The classic salmon and avocado roll brings together the omega-3-rich benefits of salmon and the heart-healthy fats and fiber of avocado.
+Together, they create a filling, nutrient-dense option that can help support brain, heart and overall wellness.

 This fish-infused type of avocado roll is typically simple and avoids the calorie overload of sauces or fried toppings, which makes the dish a win for anyone wondering: “Is sushi healthy?”